 Supply of rapeseed depends foremost on the domestic harvest volume and consumption.
 One of the world's largest oilseed-processing countries, Germany needs imported oilseeds, mostly rapeseed (approximately 60 per cent), in addition to oilseeds from its domestic crop.
-In 2017, Germany processed 12.8 million tonnes of oilseeds, of which just over 70 per cent (approximately 9.2 million tones) were rapeseed.
-Unlike in previous years, 50 per cent of this demand was covered by rapeseed from abroad.
-The majority came from EU countries, as it did in previous years.
-A significant amount - almost 540,000 tonnes, or 175 per cent more than the previous year - came from Ukraine.
-The total amount of rapeseed processed in Germany yielded 4.05 million tonnes of rapeseed oil, more than needed for the production of food and transport fuels and for uses in the oleochemical industry.
-About 1.2 million tonnes of rapeseed oil went to the German food industry, another 1 million tonnes to the engineering sector.
-More than 1.1 million tonnes (net) of rapeseed oil were exported.
+In 2018/19, Germany processed 12.6 million tonnes of oilseeds, of which 71 per cent (approximately 8.9 million tonnes) were rapeseed.
+Like in the previous year, more than 50 per cent of this demand was covered by rapeseed from abroad.
+A significant amount - almost 740,000 tonnes, or 10 per cent more than in 2017 - came from Ukraine.
+The total amount of rapeseed processed in Germany yielded 3.8 million tonnes of rapeseed oil and 5.1 million tonnes of Non-GMO rapeseed meal.
+The amount of rapeseed oil is more than needed for the production of food and transport fuels and for uses in the oleochemical industry.
+About 1 million tonnes of rapeseed oil went to the German food industry, another 1 million tonnes to the engineering sector.
+More than 860,000 tonnes (net) of rapeseed oil were exported.